 Distributed tracing tools will have some combination of functionality across observability, troubleshooting, testing, and collaboration:

 Refers to providing visibility in the form of E2E visualizations of your distributed application.
-Tracing is one of the core signals of observability, and distributed tracing tools will generally offer an ability to visualize your app flows and understand the dependencies between different components in your application.
+Tracing is one of the core signals of observability, and distributed tracing tools will generally offer an ability to visualize your app flows and understand the dependencies between different components in your application, and set alerts based on various metrics.
 Observability also includes access to a trace-based service map and API catalog.

 How easily can you pinpoint and reproduce issues in your system so that you can quickly fix them?
 Features such as generating the code to trigger a specific flow and editing the trigger configuration on the spot, or accessing the trace of a failed test in your CI directly from the test run itself, can help with troubleshooting and reducing MTTR.